nikitinvv/hypLpRadon/README.md

 Evaluation of the hyperbolic Radon transform by using the log-polar-based method, for details see:

 [1] Nikitin, Viktor, Fredrik Andersson, Marcus Carlsson, and Anton Duchkov.
 "Fast hyperbolic Radon transform represented as convolutions in log-polar coordinates."
-(Accepted to 'Computers and Geosciences') http://www.maths.lth.se/matematiklth/personal/nikitin/papers/hypRadon.pdf
+(Accepted to print in 'Computers and Geosciences') http://www.maths.lth.se/matematiklth/personal/nikitin/papers/hypRadon.pdf